 An LRTP requires extensive public outreach, and a Public Involvement Plan (PIP) specific to the LRTP is created to guide the process.
-The PIP does not require adoption, as PIPs are created for many of the MPO's projects.
-The PPP is recognized as the overarching adopted outreach plan.
+The LRTP project PIP does not require adoption, as PIPs are created for many of the MPO's projects.
+The PPP is recognized as the overarching adopted outreach plan for the MPO, and PIP are developed specifically for larger MPO projects.

-The 2045 PIP will outline the tools and techniques that may be applied during the 2045 LRTP and details the outreach plan for the LRTP's major phases with a schedule for outreach.
-The MPO has initiated the development of the next LRTP cycle to 2045 with the creation of a 2045 Logo and presentations on outreach to the CAC.
+The 2045 Mobility Pasco LRTP PIP outlined the tools and techniques that may be applied during the 2045 LRTP and details the outreach plan for the LRTP's major phases with a schedule for outreach.

-The MPO initiated an on-line community survey as part of the 2045 LRTP process and to start the public conversation on the goals for the LRTP.
-The MPO did a live push for this tool on April 16, 2018 for the survey and a 30-second video spot on social media.
+As part of the 2045 Mobility Pasco LRTP, the MPO conducted strategies such as an on-line community survey as part of the 2045 LRTP process and to start the public conversation on the goals for the LRTP.
+An example of the countywide on-line survey is provided.